Andrewy-gh/takashi-portfolio-full-stack/README.md

    `cd client && npm install` to install client side dependencies, and then `cd ../server && npm install` to install server side dependencies

-3. Open your editor, locate the `.env-example` file at `/server/.env-example` and change to `.env`.
+3. Open your editor, locate the `.env.example` file at `/server/.env.example` and change to `.env`.
 Fill in all the appropiate information from the requirements.

 4. Run `npm run build:ui`.
 Make sure you are still in the `/server` directory.
 This creates the build process for the client side code and moves the finished build folder into your server directory.